Find Out Your Birth Month Flower—and the Meaning Behind It

 This tall plant with exotic-looking flowers has come to symbolize integrity and persistence, displaying its endurance as it blooms through the hottest months of the year.
 Gladiolus is also seen as an old-fashioned flower, because it's been gracing gardens for centuries.
 Plant these tall spires toward the back of a border garden for dramatic height (some varieties can reach up to eight feet!) in celebration of your birth month.
 Gladiolus will thrive in full sun with well-drained soil.

 Planting asters in your garden will create a colorful show of flowers around your birthday.
-These fall-bloomers represent daintiness and patience, fitting for an autumn flower that's worth the wait.
+These fall-bloomers represent daintiness and patience, fitting for a finely-textured perennial that's worth the wait.
 Asters are also an easy addition to any fall container garden, and grow best in sun or partial shade with moist, well-drained soil.

 Marigolds symbolize passion and creativity.
 These low-growing annuals come in hues of gold, orange, and red that mimic the changing leaves in fall.
 Enjoy your birth flower all autumn long; they'll keep on blooming until frost.
 There are several different types of marigolds, and most usually grow between one to three feet tall.
 They're all easy to grow, thriving in full sun.